B2B vs B2C Content

 When you send out an email blast featuring content, you are able to specifically target segments of your audience based on what content you are sharing.
 This means you can send relevant information to different groups of consumers, making your email blasts more engaging and effective.

 There are many forms of content that can be supported on all the above channels.
-To find the right medium, know your audience and what content works the best.
+To find the right medium, know your audience and what content engages the best.

 Blogging is a popular medium among content marketers because the format is simple but the content can be totally customized for your audience and goals.